geobtaa/metadata/docs/recipes/index.md

 !!! warning
 	These recipes are not guaranteed to work!
 Since they rely on external websites, the scripts are necessarily works-in-progress.
 They need to be regularly updated and reconfigured in response to changes at the source website, python updates, and adjustments to our metadata schema.

+To get started, clone or fork the [Harvesting Guide repository](https://github.com/geobtaa/harvesting-guide).